pilcrowonpaper/arctic/docs/pages/providers/github.md

 const github = new GitHub(clientId, clientSecret, {
 	// optional
-	redirectURI // required when multiple redirect URIs are defined });
+	redirectURI, // required when multiple redirect URIs are defined
+	enterpriseDomain: "https://example.com" // the base URL of your GitHub Enterprise Server instance });
 ```